 As every self-respecting dictator demands: the supreme leader’s word is law.
-In Nazi Germany Hitler’s every command had the force of law.
-It was phrased Fuhrerworte haben Gesetzeskraft (Arendt, 148).
+In Nazi Germany Hitler’s every command had the force of law, Fuhrerworte haben Gesetzeskraft (Arendt, 148).
 Even so, in certain cases, like codifying his command for the Final Solution, teams of expert Nazi lawyers got to work.
 That particular secretly spoken order for the physical destruction of European Jews and other undesirables, “was followed by a huge shower of regulations and directives, all drafted by expert lawyers and legal advisers, not by mere administrators.”
 (Arendt, 149).

 Under Nazi law as crafted by the most learned Nazi lawyers (and it is now known that the Nazis studied the racial laws and practices of the American south ), there was a strong “state action” defense Nazi state actors could raise if they were prosecuted, in the event the Nazis lost the war, for things like mass-murder.
-The old Nuremberg Defense was heard over and over during those trials: “I was only following orders, bitch.”
-This “state action” defense is a legal argument that any act done in one’s official state duty cannot be prosecuted as a crime.
+The old Nuremberg Defense was heard over and over during those trials: “I was only following orders.”
+This “state action” defense argument contends that any act done in one’s official state duty cannot be prosecuted as a crime.
 Blood curdling capital crimes would have to be excused, under this theory, if executed under this principle of international law.